alexg60/HelloWorldDocker/README.md

 The Dockerfile pulls the base image from OpenJDK, copies the compiled program into the container, and runs the program using the CMD instruction

 ## Docker in Action
-1. The `Dockerfile` uses an OpenJDK base image: `FROM openjdk:23`.
+1. The Dockerfile uses an OpenJDK base image: FROM openjdk:22.
-2. It copies the Java class files from the local environment into the container: `COPY out/production/HelloWorldDocker/ /app`.
+2. It copies the Java class files from the local environment into the container: COPY out/production/HelloWorldDocker/ /app.
-3. It sets the working directory and executes the Java application using `CMD [java, Main]`.
+3. It sets the working directory and executes the Java application using CMD [java, Main].